 All the other settings can remain as the defaults.

 Click OK and watch the magic!
 You’ll see each image flash onscreen as it is quickly opened, converted, flattened, saved, and closed.
 A handful of images will take seconds to process, and 1,500 images will take a few minutes.

 When the processing is finished, you’ll have two sets of images in your Links folder: the RGB images (JPGs or PNGs) and the CMYK images (PSDs).

 The images in your InDesign file will still be linked to the RGB images in the Links folder, so you’ll need to relink them to the new CMYK PSD files.

 Unfortunately, I don’t know of a shortcut for relinking your images to a new file name.
 (Even though your images were saved with the same name, the file extension changed and therefore InDesign views them as having a completely different file name.)

 Open the InDesign file in your new package and open your Links panel by clicking Window>Links.
 Select the first image in your document using your Selection Tool.
 You’ll see that the image file name is highlighted in the Links panel, and it’s the RGB file name with the JPG or PNG file extension.

 To link your selected image with its new CMYK PSD file, click the Relink icon at the bottom (circled below), browse for your new PSD file in the Links folder, then click Open.

 You’ll need to relink each image until all the images in the Links panel have the PSD file extension.
 Then you’re done!
 And when all the PSD files are linked, you can simply delete the JPG files out of your Links folder since those were copies anyway.

-I hope you find batch processing useful!
+I hope you find using batch processing to convert to CMYK in Photoshop useful!
 Honestly, it takes longer to explain than to actually do.
 And once you have the RGB to CMYK action set up in Photoshop, it’s a breeze to batch process any folder full of images.